Hydration & Dachshunds: Why Water Intake Matters

 |---|---|

-Water Needs Are Not Static | Dachshunds need ~1 oz of water per pound of body weight daily — but this changes with weather, food, and activity. |
+Water Needs Are Not Static | Dachshunds need ~1 oz of water per pound of body weight daily — but this changes with weather, food, and activity.
+Dachshunds do not inherently drink more than other breeds. |

 Dehydration Can Escalate Fast | Even mild dehydration can affect energy, digestion, and joint health in small, long-backed dogs. |

-Prevention > Reaction | Frequent refills, multiple bowls, and water-rich food help build better hydration habits. |
+Prevention > Reaction | Frequent refills, multiple bowls, water-rich food, and monitoring your dog's water consumption help catch issues early and build better hydration habits. |

 Vet Advice Backed This | According to the AKC, hydration needs can double in hot weather or illness. |